bparanj/crystal/programming/iac/docs/provisioner/aws-access-keys.md

 ### Setting Environment Variables

 Open your terminal and set the `TF_VAR_aws_access_key` and `TF_VAR_aws_secret_key` environment variables to the values of your AWS access key and secret key, respectively.
-Replace the placeholders with your actual AWS credentials:
+Replace the placeholders with your  AWS credentials:

 ```bash
 export TF_VAR_aws_access_key="your_aws_access_key_here"